 If the above policy change for the “Categories of Admission” is approved and the provisional admission category is eliminated, then the following Dismissal from the Graduate School policy change would also need to be approved at the same time.

 Dismissal from the Graduate School: A graduate student who accumulates three grades of C or any grade of F will be dismissed from the Graduate School.
-A student who has been admitted provisionally and fails to meet the terms of the provisional admission will also be dismissed from the Graduate School.
 Students will be informed in writing by the Graduate School at the time of dismissal.

 CURRENT Graduate School Catalog Policy: